-Total Maximum Daily Load (TMDL) Wasteload Allocations (WLAs) approved by the U.S. Environmental Protection Agency (EPA) prior to the effective date of the MS4 (Municipal Separate Storm Sewer System) General Permit (permit) must be addressed by Permittees in their Stormwater Pollution Prevention Program (SWPPP) Document, which includes the TMDL Application Form.
+Total Maximum Daily Load (TMDL) Wasteload Allocations (WLAs) approved by the U.S. Environmental Protection Agency (EPA) prior to the November 16, 2020 issuance date of the MS4 (Municipal Separate Storm Sewer System) General Permit (permit) must be addressed by permittees in their Stormwater Pollution Prevention Program (SWPPP) Document, which includes the TMDL Application Form.
 The Clean Water Act requires the Minnesota Pollution Control Agency (MPCA) to include, in all National Pollutant Discharge Elimination System (NPDES) permits, discharge requirements that are consistent with requirements established in TMDLs.
-The permit requires applicants to submit information, at the time of application, on applicable WLAs and indicate how they will make progress toward achieving those WLAs over the current five-year permit term.
-Applicants must include long term strategies for meeting WLAs that will not be fully achieved in the current permit term and target dates for fully achieving all WLAs.
+The permit requires applicants to submit information at the time of application on applicable WLAs and document how they will make progress on performance-based WLAs (bacteria, chloride, temperature), demonstrate they are currently meeting their numerical WLAs (oxygen demand, nitrate, total phosphorus or total suspended solids), or develop a compliance schedule for those numerical WLAs that are not being met.

-Wasteload Allocations are allowable loads from regulated or future regulated sources in TMDLs.
+Wasteload allocations are allowable loads from regulated or future regulated sources in TMDLs.
 They are expressed as a load (i.e. pounds per day, kilograms per year, etc.) in TMDLs.
-They may also be expressed as a percent reduction from existing conditions.
-MPCA’s Stormwater Program believes the percent reduction, when provided in the TMDL report, is a useful expression of the information for implementation and planning because it provides an estimate on the magnitude of pollutant loading reduction needed for regulated entities to meet their assigned WLA(s) from the baseline year.
+They may also be expressed as a percent reduction in pollutant loading from existing conditions.
+The MPCA’s Stormwater Program believes the percent reduction, when provided in the TMDL report, is a useful expression of the information for implementation and planning because it provides an estimate on the magnitude of pollutant loading reduction needed for regulated entities to meet their assigned WLA(s) from the baseline year.

 WLAs for MS4 sources are either individual or categorical.
 Individual WLAs provide a single load for each Permittee, whereas categorical WLAs group multiple Permittees into one load that collectively must be achieved by all contributing sources.
 Regardless of the type of WLA, the information required to be submitted at the time of application is the same.